kubernetes-sigs/alibaba-cloud-csi-driver/README.md

   through the NAS CSI plugin.
 - **OSS** mounts object-storage buckets into pods.
 It does not provision buckets but can be mounted from multiple nodes (`ReadWriteMany`).
+- **BMCPFS** mounts a Bare Metal Cloud Parallel File System — a high-performance parallel file system optimized for high-I/O workloads, mountable from many nodes simultaneously (`ReadWriteMany`).
+It supports **static provisioning only**: the file system must be pre-created in Alibaba Cloud.
+Both VSC (high performance, Lingjun) and VPC networking are supported.

 > **CPFS CSI Plugin — Removed:** use the NAS CSI plugin for CPFS 2.0.